mvarrieur/yankee-trail/src/pages/index.md

 intro:
   blurbs:
     - image: /img/img_1639.jpg
-      text: >-
-        Our Breakfast Restaurant is completely remodeled and will reopen in Spring 2021!
+      text: "Our Breakfast Restaurant is completely remodeled and will reopen in Spring 2021!
 We offer indoor and outdoor seating, and our restaurant is open to the public!
 Our 2021 menu is planned and we look forward to providing our guests and the local community with deliciously hot meals